-Given that everyone who has tried my version of this salad begged me for the recipe, it is no wonder that both the Poles and the Russians claim a version of this potato and vegetable salad as their own.
-Dairy- and gluten-free too!
+Given that everyone who has tried my version of this salad begged me for the recipe, I’m sharing it here.
+It is no wonder that both the Poles and the Russians claim a version of this potato and vegetable salad as their own!

-It is great to have as a side dish at a barbecue, served alongside cold meats or simply on its own.
-Because it is prepared using some canned vegetables – and nothing should be wasted, there is always plenty to share around.
+The salad is a fantastic side dish at a barbecue, served alongside cold meats or simply on its own.
+Because it is prepared in a large batch, generally, there is always plenty to share around.

-This version is gluten and dairy free as it calls for home-made mayonnaise (recipe below).
-The salad will keep in the fridge for upto 1 week, if there is any left over that is.
+The salad keeps well in the fridge for upto 1 week, if there is any left over that is.